AAA Food Handler

 Virginia’s food safety regulations align closely with FDA guidelines.
 According to the Virginia Food Regulations, every food establishment must have at least one Certified Food Protection Manager (CFPM) on staff who holds supervisory or managerial authority over food handling and preparation.

-To meet this requirement, managers must pass a recognized food safety exam that’s part of an ANAB-accredited certification program, such as the one offered by AAA Food Handler.
+To meet this requirement, managers must pass a recognized food safety exam that’s part of an ANAB-CFP Accredited certification program, such as the one offered by AAA Food Handler.
 Earning this certification confirms your understanding of critical food safety principles and your ability to help prevent foodborne illness in a professional kitchen.

 For official compliance details, contact: